Primordial black hole formation for an anisotropic perfect fluid: Initial conditions and estimation of the threshold: Initial conditions: Mathematical formulation

 An alternative way to specify the curvature profile for adiabatic cosmological perturbations is the function $\zeta(\tilde{r})$, perturbing the scale factor, with the asymptotic metric given by \beq \mathrm{d}s^2 = -\mathrm{d}t^2 + a^2(t)e^{2\zeta(\tilde{r})} \left[ \mathrm{d}\tilde{r}^2 + \tilde{r}^2\mathrm{d}\Omega^2\right ]\,, \eeq where $r=\tilde{r}e^{\zeta(\tilde{r})}$.

-In the following we are going to describe the initial conditions only in terms of $K(r)$, which allows a simpler mathematical description of the initial conditions, although one can always express them with $\zeta(\tilde{r})$, making a coordinate transformation \cite{Musco:2018rwt}.
-This will be useful to connect the initial conditions to the power spectrum of cosmological perturbations \cite{Musco:2020jjb}.
+In the following we are going to describe the initial conditions only in terms of $K(r)$, which allows a simpler mathematical description, although one can always express them with $\zeta(\tilde{r})$, by making a coordinate transformation~\cite{Musco:2018rwt}.
+This will be useful to connect the initial conditions to the power spectrum of cosmological perturbations~\cite{Musco:2020jjb}.